gbmhunter/blog/content/pcb-design/component-packages/_index.md

 Some items such as the [PP3 9V battery case](pp3-component-package), and [SIM card sizes](sim-card-sizes/), may not be strictly component packages, but are included here for completeness.

+## Component Size Reference Chart

+{{% ref "fig-package-size-comparison-chart" %}} is a printable component package comparison chart.
+It shows a number of popular SMD (and a few through-hole) packages which are drawn to scale (when printed on A4 paper, it will print with a 1:1 scale).
+Hopefully this gives you a visual guide to the different sizes of various things you may be considering adding to your PCB.

+{{% figure ref="fig-package-size-comparison-chart" src="package-size-comparison-chart.svg" width="900px" caption="A package size comparison chart.
+When printed on A4 paper is has a 1:1 scale." %}}

+It is also available as a [printable PDF](./package-size-comparison-chart.pdf).
+If you print to A4 paper it will print with a 1:1 scale (make sure to deselect "fit to size").

 ## Break-out Boards

 {{% figure src="sparkfun-break-out-board.jpg" width="160px" caption="A SOIC-8 to DIP break-out board made by SparkFun." %}}